top of page

 https://www.youtube.com/watch?v=2BF6EWTPc2s&authuser=0

-Juneteenth Essay Writing Tips (Responding to essay questions for each category; how to did deeper and get more understanding of what has happened since Juneteenth is now a National Holiday):
+Juneteenth Essay Writing Tips (Responding to essay questions for each category; how to dig deeper and get more understanding of what has happened since Juneteenth is now a National Holiday):

 https://www.youtube.com/watch?v=EgZcC11PNFY&authuser=0

 The Lansing Juneteenth Celebration is a project of Progressive Empowerment Education Resource Services - P.E.E.R.S.
 501(c)(3).
-The Juneteenth Essay Contest is presented in partnership with Olivet College.
+The Juneteenth Essay Competition is presented in partnership with the University of Olivet.